Bollywoods hope to ride on the shoulders of Pathaans - ExBulletin

 Hopes are indeed high.
 Experts predict that the film will have a strong net box office (BO) collection on opening day of around Rs 40 crore, based on convincing advances.

-In the first weekend, they expect the YRF movie soundtrack collection which comes out in three languages (Hindi, Tamil and Telugu) to hit Rs 110 crore without much trouble and even beat the opening of Brahmastra, starred by Ranbir Kapoor-Alia Bhatt.
+In the first weekend, they expect the YRF movie soundtrack collection which comes out in three languages (Hindi, Tamil and Telugu) to hit Rs 110 crore without much trouble and even beat Ranbir Kapoor-Alia Bhatt with Brahmastras in opening.
 Brahmastra had opened with Rs 31 crore on Friday, September 9, 2022; rake Rs 35 crore on Saturday and Rs 38.50 crore on Sunday, to cross Rs 104 crore in its first weekend.

 By early morning of January 24, Siddharth Anand director had sold 4.19 lakh Day 1 tickets across PVR’s three national channels, Inox and Cinepolis, surpassing previous record holder Hindi flick War, who had sold 4 .10 lakh tickets, says film critic and business analyst Taran Adarsh.